Viewing offline content

 Kasey Lobaugh

-Kasey serves as the chief innovation officer for Deloitte Consulting’s Consumer Industry and has spearheaded Deloitte’s research into the changing consumer industry, changing consumer and understanding the implications on competition and configuration for our clients.
+Kasey serves as the chief futurist for Deloitte's Consumer Industry and has spearheaded Deloitte’s research into the Buying into betterTM future of the consumer and the changing consumer industry and the consumer, and understanding the implications on competition and configuration for our clients.
 For more than 25 years, he has worked with many of the world’s largest consumer industry companies to drive strategic perspectives, strategic initiatives, and organizational change.
 Kasey consults with clients to strategize against the changing competitive landscape and the rapidly evolving consumer.
 He focuses on broad business-based strategy that will enable innovative customer experiences, operational scalability, and provide outsized return-on-investment.
 He is a sought-after public speaker, and has been quoted in Wall Street Journal, CNBC, Financial Times and other leading publications as an expert on the industry.
 Kasey’s career has focused on emerging digital trends and changing business models.
 He was one of the leaders on the launch of Deloitte’s digital business, Deloitte Digital, and has been recognized as one of the most influential people in the industry.

 • klobaugh@deloitte.com